 May 17 is the International Day against Homophobia, Transphobia and Biphobia (IDAHOT).
 On this day, we commemorate the decision taken by the World Health Organisation in 1990 to withdraw homosexuality from the international classification of diseases.

-Deputy Prime Minister and Minister for Foreign Affairs Didier Reynders welcomes the adoption today in Geneva by the Human Rights Council of a new Belgian resolution on capital punishment.
+Speech by Deputy Prime Minister and Minister of Foreign Affairs Didier Reynders at the 37th session of the Human Rights Council (Geneva, 28 February 2018).

 Minister Reynders welcomes the Group on Enforced or Involuntary Disappearances which is meeting upon his invitation today in Brussels.
 In the fight against impunity, this monitoring mechanism - composed of five independent human rights experts - is still very much needed.

 Deputy Prime Minister and Minister for Development Cooperation Alexander De Croo made a donation of 100.000 EUR to the fundraising operation “de Warmste Week”.
 This amount will be allocated to a project supporting victims of human trafficking in Tunisia (Avocats sans Frontières) and the improvement of youth rights in Burundi (KIYO).
 Minister De Croo handed over the cheque this morning to Music For Life.
 The operation is taking place this year in the Puyenbroeck domain in Wachtebeke, in East Flanders.

 The International Human Rights Day will be celebrated this Sunday.
 Deputy Prime Minister and Minister of Foreign Affairs Didier Reynders underlines at this occasion that Belgium remains engaged for the universality of human rights.